-Urinary Tract Infection (UTI) - Symptoms, Diagnosis & Treatment
+Urinary Tract Infection (UTI) - Treatment, Symptoms, Diagnosis & Causes

 Dr. Foroozan Khezri is a specialist in adult and paediatric urology.
 Her rich clinical and teaching experience make her a leading expert in her specialisation.
 She has been a faculty member at Azad Medical University, and worked as a Head of Urology Division at Zeinabiel University Hospital and Aliasghar Paediatric Surgery Centre.